tangentyh/notes-of-tan/docs/backend/SpringNotes.md

    1. OS Environment variables
    1. a `RandomValuePropertySource` that has properties only in `random.*`
    1. application properties
+      1. outside the package jar
          1. profile-specific application properties (`application-{profile}.properties` and YAML variants)
-         1. outside of the package jar
-         1. inside of the package jar
          1. plain `application.properties` and YAML variants
-         1. outside of the package jar
-         1. inside of the package jar
+      1. inside the package jar
+         1. profile-specific application properties
+         1. plain application properties
    1. `@PropertySource`
    1. `SpringApplication::setDefaultProperties`